 Artichoke spinach dip

 Two veggies in one food may sound like good deal, but not in the case of artichoke spinach dip ordered at a restaurant.
 “Be warned.
 Just a few tablespoons can pack hundreds of calories and unhealthy fat grams,” says Shape.com, which instead suggests making this snack at home, and dipping raw veggies instead of chips.
-Here’s how you can eat more healthy veggies without even trying.
+If you can’t abide snacking on veggies, try these ways to eat more healthy veggies without even trying instead.

 It’s not the sprout itself that’s a concern; it’s the bacterial contamination that may come with it.
 “The very thing that makes sprouts grow, warm moist conditions, are also the ideal conditions for making bacteria like salmonella, E.coli, and listeria grow,” says NaturalON.com, which cites numerous recalls due to bacterial contamination of alfalfa, pea, and bean sprouts.